See an illustrated version in Spanish created in 2021 by Grupo Comunista Revolucionario, Colombia.

 Arrested in April 2019 (one day before her mother's arrest), Aryani was held in solitary confinement for nine days, during which security forces threatened to arrest her younger sibling and father unless she appeared on camera expressing “repentance” for sending videos of themselves without head coverings to the White Wednesdays social media campaign.
 They taunted her that her case had been forgotten by the outside world.

 Yasaman and Monireh were each sentenced to 16 years in prison, later reduced to 9.5 years.
+They were banished to remote Kachouii Prison in Karaj on October 22, 2020.

 Born in Iran, Niloufar Bayani holds an MA in Conservation Biology from Columbia University and worked for the UN Environmental Programme.
 In 2017 she joined other wildlife conservationists in the Persian Wildlife Heritage Foundation to monitor the endangered Asian Cheetah.
 In 2018 she and 7 others in the group were arrested and charged with espionage.